-Seven additional officers were present at the pushback site, all wearing black uniforms and balaclavas.
+The respondent reported that seven additional officers were present at the pushback site, all wearing black uniforms and balaclavas.

 One of them was speaking to the group in Syrian Arabic, asking the newly arrived group of 13 where they were from.
-The respondent and the other 12 group members were ordered to kneel in line as well and searched again.
+The respondent said that he and the other 12 group members were ordered to kneel in line as well and searched again.
 “Whenever one of us moved their head just a little bit, they beat us.”

-Some of the other people still had some money on them and when the officers found it, they kicked them or hit them with wooden sticks and took it from them.
+The respondent reported that some of the other people still had some money on them and when the officers found it, they kicked them or hit them with wooden sticks and took it from them.

 A dinghy was already prepared when the respondent and his group arrived.
 It was a white inflatable boat, a maximum of 3m long and with paddles, no engine.

-In the middle of the river, the officers ordered the group of eight to jump.
+The respondent said that in the middle of the river, the officers ordered the group of eight to jump.
 The water level wasn’t high, somewhere between knee and hips for the respondent.